-The key to a successful MPhil/PhD programme is to find a research subject that you are passionate about, and a supervisory team that have the expertise in this area.
+The key to a successful research programme is to find a research subject that you are passionate about, and a supervisory team that have the expertise in this area.
 The first thing that all students should do is directly contact a member of staff who works in an area that you are interested in.
 We have wide areas of expertise in the School spanning animal behaviour and welfare.

 Please visit the Research pages of the School of Life Sciences to find the areas you are interested in, and then identify potential academic supervisors:

 You are invited to contact the supervisors that you feel are best suited to your research area to discuss the process further.